phuongnamvu1004/vietnamese-card-games/backend/BACKEND_README.md

 type GameState = {
   roomId: string, // the 6-digit unique identifier for room
   players: Player[],
-  deck: Card[], // current cards left in deck both before and after dealing
+  deck: CardDisplay[], // current cards left in deck both before and after dealing
-  pile: Card[], // played cards
+  pile: CardDisplay[], // played cards
   currentTurn: string, // socketId or userId
   // waiting is for before the started (player not ready?)
   // playing is marked by after dealing the cards